TCGV/blog/_posts/2025-04-02-anectodal-evidence-coding-productivity-with-ai.md

 Here's a quick overview of how I structured my workflow using ChatGPT (GPT-4o model):

-1. <b>Define the Problem Clearly:</b> I started by clearly defining my task, which was to compress uploaded images automatically.
+1. <b>Define the Problem:</b> I started by clearly defining my task, which was to compress uploaded images automatically in two user flows.
 1. <b>Generate Code:</b> I asked ChatGPT to create a method for compressing images to high-quality JPEG, providing contextual code from my existing project.
 1. <b>Integrate Changes:</b> Next, I requested ChatGPT to modify two existing image upload methods, incorporating the new compression method.
 1. <b>Create Unit Tests:</b> Lastly, I asked ChatGPT to write a unit test for the new compression functionality following existing testing styles in the project.